The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Welfare-Based Rules

 In a purely utilitarian view, agents are assumed to have cardinal preferences over budget allocations and the aim is to select a budget allocation that maximises the overall utility of the agents.
 That is, utilitarian rules aim to achieve high utilitarian social welfare, where the utilitarian social welfare---which we denote by \utilSW{}---is defined as follows: for a given instance $I = \tuple{\projSet, c, b}$, budget allocation $\pi \in \allocSet(I)$ and a utility function $\mu_i: 2^\projSet \to \mathbb{R}_{\geq 0}$ for every agent $i \in \agentSet$:

 Here, $\mu_i(\pi)$ denotes the utility of agent $i$ for allocation $\pi$.
-As already mentioned, the decision maker does not have access to the utility of the agents, so welfare maximising rules have to be defined in terms of the assumed satisfaction of an agent given their ballot.
+As already mentioned, the decision maker does not have access to the utility of the agents, so welfare-maximising rules have to be defined in terms of the assumed satisfaction of an agent given their ballot.